prashiddhath/Transit-Analysis/NETWORK_COMPARISON.md

 ### Density-Normalized Coverage (DNC)
 *Dimensionless metric accounting for city scale and population*

+**What it measures:** Network efficiency after normalizing for BOTH city geographic size and population density.
+Enables fair comparison across cities of vastly different scales.

+**Why it matters:** Removes confounding effects of city size and population to reveal true infrastructure productivity.
+The most robust metric for cross-city comparison.

 | Time | NYC | Berlin | Singapore | Leader |
 |------|-----|--------|-----------|--------|